(& optional Broad Peak summit)

 Keep this in your daysack.

-Bring spare batteries and a small spare headtorch.
+We would also advise bringing a small spare head torch.
 We recommend Petzl head torches.

-You will be fed very well and given snacks each day however we advise bringing a small selection as a little bit of comfort.
+You will be fed very well and given snacks each day however we advise bringing your own selection.
 For summit night it’s always good to have a few extra chunky bars for that extra boost.
 Energy gels and protein bars are not suitable.